snobu/2ndVilnius/browser-use/README.md

    pip install -r requirements.txt
    ```

-We highly recommend `uv` instead of pip, for it's speed and ease of use - https://docs.astral.sh/uv/
+We highly recommend `uv` instead of pip, for its speed and ease of use - https://docs.astral.sh/uv/

 Example use for this project:
 ```bash